 - Be sure to make each note unique—people tend to share and compare!
 Your expression of thanks needs to feel candid and true, not like a copy-and-pasted message.

 - If you make it to the last round, send a handwritten thank you card to the hiring manager and anyone else involved in the final stages of interviewing.
 The card should be professional in appearance (for instance, it’s not a good idea to use your stash of cards with cartoon characters on them).
 Pick a simple design.
-Here are a few of our favorites.

 - Spell the person’s name correctly (triple check it!)